 A novel type of district energy infrastructure is being developed to include advanced systems for matching supply and demand of energy (heat, cold and electricity) and incorporating advanced heat storage technologies such as thermochemical materials.
 The technology will be demonstrated at full scale in the district of Tweewaters, Belgium.

 The share of renewable energy must increase drastically over present levels if we are to achieve neutral, or even low energy, districts.
 Accommodating a large supplier of renewable energy, such as a large wind turbine, in the existing energy infrastructure, is hampered by the fluctuating timing of the energy supply.
 As a result, renewable energy supply may be either too large or too small to cover instantaneous energy demands.
 Both smart energy management systems and energy storage are essential to meet this challenge and balance these conflicts.

 The E-hub energy system will be demonstrated in the district of Tweewaters in Leuven, Belgium.
-In addition, four scenario studies are being carried out to assess the feasibility of an E-hub type of system in districts within Amsterdam, Freiburg, Palermo, and Dalian in China.
+In addition, four scenario studies are being carried out to assess the feasibility of E-hub type energy management systems in districts within Amsterdam, Freiburg, Bergamo, and Dalian in China.